100 Level Courses

 ME 699: Advanced Special Topics in Mechanical Engineering.
 3 credits.

 Advanced topics in mechanical engineering will be taught in this course.
 Offered by Mechanical Engineering.
-May be repeated within the degree for a maximum 6 credits.
+May be repeated within the term for a maximum 6 credits.

 Recommended Prerequisite: Permission of the Instructor